danielkuzmin/HashBot-Discord/README.md

 ```
 After this, create a directory and put all the source files from this repository into it.

-To get a user's ID number, go to your Discord settings, click on apperance, and enable developer mode.
-This whill let you right-click on a user to get their ID.
+To get a user's ID number, go to your Discord settings, click on appearance, and enable developer mode.
+This will let you right-click on a user to get their ID.
 Setting admin to true will give this user access to various admin commands, such as $echo and $mute.
 Setting it to false will restrict these commands.
 ### Adding a Token
 Create a file called credentials.py in the same directory as the rest of the source files.
 Generate a bot token from the Discord Developer Portal.
 Finally, edit credentials.py and paste the following: